FeatureByte vs Metaflow

 Who each tool serves best — and when to pick the other one.

-- You need a streamlined process for feature engineering in ML.
+- You need a code-first platform tailored for ML feature engineering

-- Free-tier limits are a blocker for your project needs.
+- Free-tier limits are a blocker for your production workloads

 Data science teams looking for a robust framework to manage ML workflows with minimal overhead.